process-engine/procese_engine_runtime/README.md

 /Users/{{YOUR_USERNAME}}/.nvm/versions/node/{{YOUR_NODE_VERSION}}/lib/node_modules/@process-engine/process_engine_runtime/scripts/autostart
 ```

-Use:
+Usage:

 ```bash
 bash autostart/start_runtime_after_system_boot.sh
 ```

-This will use pm2 to setup the ProcessEngine as automatically started service.
+ The scripts use pm2 to setup the ProcessEngine as an automatically started service.

 __Note:__ Currently the `do_not_start_runtime_after_system_boot.sh`-script
 doesn't work under macOS due to a bug in a third party package.
 As soon as the